 Once upon a time air travel was glamorous and even now, at the front or top of the plane you have private cubicles resembling bijou studio flats in London.
 There you will be offered a wine list, linen napkins, flat screen TVs, a bar, perhaps a massage and maybe even a dry-cleaning service.

 However, at the back of the plane, affectionately known as Cattle Class, travel becomes more and more like the game of sardines.
 You have the pleasure of being uncomfortably squished in a tin can for hours, with total strangers and all their bodily habits.
 You will have every opportunity to get acquainted with Knee Bashers, Chair Kickers, Arm rest Hogs and Aisle Loiterers.
+Indeed, it has become a form of both social and spacial torture.

-Just in case you can’t see it properly I’ve added my own version of this delightful proposal below using Lego Duplo people.
 Buzz Lightyear might look like he’s smiling on the outside.
 On the inside he’s crying because he’s lost his jet pack and instead of holding hands with cowgirl Jessie he’s stuck playing involuntary footsie with a stern policeman and a burly fireman.

 If this seating plan were to go ahead, future economy travel would treat you (i.e. force you) to rub shoulders, shins and hey, why not even hold hands, with complete strangers.
 And just think, if you are one of the lucky rear facing passengers take off and landing will feel even more like a roller coaster.
 Pass the sick-bag.